echumley/Saguaros-CyberHub/README.md

 7. **Saguaros Wiki** - A wiki with vulnerable machine walkthroughs, red/blue team skill playbooks, cheat sheets, and the CyberHub project documentation.
 8. **The Archive** - A deep archive of malware samples, projects, scrapped data samples, etc.
 9. **The Forge** - An isolated environment where users can deploy, develop, and reverse engineer malicious software for educational purposes.
+10. **CyberProbe** - An automated fuzzing and vulnerability discovery environment that generates malformed inputs to test application security and identify potential weaknesses.

 ## Live Preview